astrcrai/prospero-docs/docs/source/access.rst

     prospero.ljmu.ac.uk

-As a security measure, Prospero uses a non-standard SSH port (10022), therefore this port must be specified via ``-p`` argument, e.g.
+As a security measure, Prospero uses a non-standard SSH port (10022), therefore this port must be specified via the ``-p`` argument, e.g.

 .. code-block:: ssh